31ingrid/RemoveDups/README.md

 The code is in R, and it is a function called RemoveDups.
 It takes the name of the bowtie output file (that has been converted to .csv format) and a fasta file with duplicates (that has been converted to .csv) and can be run as follows:

-RemoveDups("DATA_alignments.csv"," DATA_output_haps.csv")
+RemoveDups("DATA_alignments.csv","DATA_output_haps.csv")

+These two example files (DATA_alignments.csv and DATA_output_haps.csv) have been included to use for testing.
+They are shortened versions of actual data files.
+Generally RADseq data will produce much larger datasets so the code may need to run for ~10 minutes.

-Do not bother removing the first 6 bases because they help aligning sequences later on.
+Do not bother removing barcodes if you have them because they help aligning sequences later on.

 The output will be called DATA_output_haps_noDups.csv.
 Convert it to DATA_output_haps_noDups.fa with a text editor.
 Then this can be used to create a new bowtie database that can be used to set up a second round of stacks that has no repeated loci.